 Time of year

-Any time of year really subject to heavy snow falls and midge conditions.
+Any time of year really subject to heavy snowfalls and midge conditions.
 The path is good going for much of the route and I met far more cyclists than walkers.
-I will return to do the same as this is an excellent route for the cycle tourist, with the exception of some purely footpath sections, easily bypassed.
+I will return to do the same as this is an excellent route for the cycle tourist, with the exception of some pure footpath sections, easily bypassed.

 Length of walk

-Until recently this used to be the shortest National Trail at 65 miles, but is in the process of being extended.
+Until recently this used to be the shortest National Trail at 65 miles but is in the process of being extended.
 I walked from Newtonmore, although the route in 2016 starts from Kincraig.
-There is a days optional spur to Tomintool, but if I took all these options I’d never finish.
-There used to be spurs to Dufftown and I am guessing these options have more to do with the requirements of the tourist industry than to create a pleasant continuous route.
-So I walked some 85 miles at least in 4 fast paced days from Newtonmore to Buckie.
+There is a day optional spur to Tomintoul, but if I took all these options I’d never finish.
+There used to be sections to Dufftown and I am guessing these options have more to do with the requirements of the tourist industry than to create a pleasant continuous route.
+So I walked some 85 miles at least in 4 fast-paced days from Newtonmore to Buckie.

 Plenty of good accommodation, with a few equally spaced campsites near to facilities and shops for provisions.
 Aviemore is a major tourist destination for access to the Cairngorm National Park.

 The wonderful overnight sleeper combined travel and accommodation once again.
 Quite cheap if you forgo a bunk bed and select the seated carriage.
-I was disgorged alone at Newtonmore station early in the morning to start the walk along a cycle track into Kingussie for breakfast.
-This early section at the time was not way marked, until reaching Kincraig, with it soon to close post office, open since 1896!
+I have disgorged alone at Newtonmore station early in the morning to start the walk along a cycle track into Kingussie for breakfast.
+This early section at the time was not waymarked, until reaching Kincraig, with it soon to close Post Office, open since 1896!
 I am travelling fast and light for this trip and camp in Dalraddy shortly afterwards, tired after a train journey and long walk.

 The bus to Inverness takes and age via Elgin and then on to the sleeper to Kings Cross and the London commuter buzz.

 Next time I’ll bring a bicycle.